-A few weeks ago I asked my boyfriend join me on a visit to my parents.
+A few weeks ago I asked my boyfriend to join me on a visit to my parents.
 This would be the first time I have ever brought a man that I was dating home to meet my parents.
 As soon as I asked him to come with me to visit my parents, I immediately became filled with fear.
-I began to have thought about him seeing my parents large house, their money, and meeting my extended family with their prying questions.
-For a few days the thoughts almost immobilized me.
+I began to have thought about him seeing my parent’s large house, their money and meeting my extended family with their prying questions.
+For a few days, the thoughts almost immobilized me.

-As a young man, beginning about age 15 through my twenties, I was both frightened by of my father and angry at him.
+As a young man, beginning about age 15 through my twenties, I was both frightened by my father and angry at him.
 In those years, particularly during high school, we fought constantly.
 He had a hard masculine edge and could get angry easily.
 I saw him as more successful than I felt I could ever be.
-He was driven, honest and hard working, but he was also inflexible and rigid in his thinking.
+He was driven, honest, and hard-working, but he was also inflexible and rigid in his thinking.
 His way was the right way, particularly when it came to politics and economics, and anything else was ridiculed.

 When I came out to my father two years ago he was supportive and accepting.
 My mother also accepted me fully as well when I came out to her later that same day.
-And in truth, I had come out to both my parents twenty five years earlier, before I had met my wife to be and the subject going underground.
-So the news two years ago that their son was gay was not a really a surprise to my parents.
-In fact, at the time, they were more shocked that I has separated from my wife than the fact I was coming out to them.
+And in truth, I had come out to my parents twenty-five years earlier, before I had met my wife to be and the subject going underground.
+So the news two years ago that their son was gay was not really a surprise to my parents.
+In fact, at the time, they were more shocked that I had separated from my wife than the fact I was coming out to them.

 It is now Sunday morning.
 I came down to Philadelphia after work on Friday to see my parents.
 This morning my boyfriend will take the train from Washington, D.C. to Philadelphia and I will pick him up at 30th Street Station and head out to my parents for lunch.
 Bringing a boyfriend home is a rite of passage that I have not taken before.
 But seeing my fears clearly, rooted in an old way of seeing my parents, had most of my fear go away.
 There is still a little bit of nervousness left, but it is nervousness that is appropriate to the situation.